zroe1/toy-models-of-superposition/README.md

 <img width="600" alt="sparsity_superposition1" src="https://github.com/zroe1/toy_models_of_superposition/assets/114773939/827eeba9-bc02-47a8-b8eb-bde6700adaf8">
 </p>

 As one continues to increase the sparsity of the ReLU model, it ceases to represent any features orthogonally.
-Not that all the bar charts in the bottom of the figure below are colored blue to represent that the model is representing them in superposition.
+Note that all the bar charts in the bottom of the figure below are colored blue to illustrate that the model is representing them in superposition.
 As a result, the grids representing $W^TW$ are far more noisy than in the examples above.

 <p align="center">